fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dq_use_cases_lp.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
-  Learn how to use GX to validate key data quality dimensions.
+  Learn how to use GX to address key data quality issues.
 </OverviewCard>

-A comprehensive data quality strategy relies on a multi-dimensional approach to achieving and maintaining high-quality data.
-GX enables you to define and validate data quality checks across a variety of dimensions.
+A comprehensive data quality strategy relies on a multidimensional approach to achieving and maintaining high-quality data.
+GX enables you to define and validate data quality checks across a variety of data quality and observability dimensions.

 <LinkCardGrid>